Pros & Cons

 |Foreign Transaction Fee||2% of each foreign purchase transaction or foreign ATM advance transaction in U.S. Dollars.
 3% of each foreign purchase transaction or foreign ATM advance transaction in a Foreign Currency.|

 0% Intro APR

-The 0% introductory rate for a whopping 20 billing cycles is one of the longest, if not the longest, 0% introductory APRs available today.
+The 0% introductory rate for a whopping 20 billing cycles is one of the longest 0% introductory APRs available today.
 If you’re looking to make a major purchase or pay down your debt, this is a generous amount of time to pay it off without incurring any interest at all.
-You also get $600 in cell phone protection when you use your card to pay your monthly bill.
+You also get up to $600 in cell phone protection when you use your card to pay your monthly bill.
 However, other than that, this card doesn’t offer any rewards and is a pretty no-frills credit card.

 Who would do better with a different card?

-If you’re into rewards or cash back, you’ll want to seek out a different card.
+If you’re looking for rewards or cash back, you’ll want to choose a different card.
 Other than the cell phone protection benefit, this card is a strictly no-frills card, perfect for paying down debt but not much else.

-What Credit Score is Required to Get the U.S. Platinum
+What Credit Score is Required to Get the U.S. Bank Platinum

 |App Status||Date||Credit Score||Bureau||Credit Limit|

 Citi® Double Cash Card - 18 month BT offer